Be in the Know

 Most self-employed personal trainers are their business, so if they don’t show up to train clients, they don’t get paid.
 This insurance creates a safety net for your income if you get injured and aren’t able to work.
 Depending on the policy, you could also receive a payout to cover the cost of any treatment you might need to get you back on your feet.

 For trainers who solely operate on a freelance basis, this isn’t something you need to be concerned with.
 However, if you’ve opened your own gym or even if a fellow PT is stepping in to cover for you while you’re on holiday, this insurance needs to be in place.

 From provider to provider, insurance policies are likely to subtly differ from one to another, so it’s important that you do the research to ensure you’re getting the right amount of cover.

 It may not seem like the most entertaining of reads, but it’s always important that you check the small print of any policy you’re thinking of taking out.
 With regards to the specifics, here are some important details that you should consider:

-For qualified personal trainers, there is no shortage of insurance options and that can only work in your favour as you’ll be able to shop around and compare policies.
-Some companies will solely deal with fitness professionals while others will provide insurance for a range of things, which includes fitness.
+For qualified personal trainers there is no shortage of insurance options, and that can only work in your favour as you’ll be able to shop around and compare policies.
+Some companies will solely deal with fitness professionals, while others will provide insurance for a range of things, including fitness.

 HFE’s research has typically shown that fitness industry insurers are a quarter of the price of big-name, generic providers.
 If you’re looking for an affordable insurance solution, particularly if you’ve just launched your own personal training business, they would be the perfect place to start.